-Other than as described below, since January 1, 2023, there have been no related persons transactions that were required either to be approved or ratified under our Related Persons Transaction Policy or reported under the SEC's related party transaction rules.
+Other than as described below, since January 1, 2024, there have been no related persons transactions that were required either to be approved or ratified under our Related Persons Transaction Policy or reported under the SEC's related party transaction rules.

-In connection with an \$8 million natural gas supply storage project that the Board previously had approved, the Company negotiated with Merkel Engineering to serve as general contractor, provide engineering and supervision services, and supply project materials.
-Merkel Engineering is owned by John Merkel, who is the brother of Jason Merkel, the Company's executive officer responsible for overseeing distribution operations.
-In exchange for such services, the Company would pay Merkel Engineering a general contractor fee, engineering and supervision services fees, and material supply services fees.
-As general contractor of the project, the transaction also contemplated that Merkel Engineering would invoice the Company for charges submitted by other consultants and subcontractors on the project.
+Jason Merkel, the Company's executive officer responsible for overseeing distribution operations, is the brother of John Merkel, the owner of Merkel Engineering.
+As disclosed in our 2024 Proxy Statement, in connection with an \$8 million natural gas supply storage project that the Board previously approved, the Company conducted a request for proposal and ultimately chose Merkel Engineering to serve as general contractor, provide engineering and supervision services, and supply project materials.
+In exchange for such services, the Company paid Merkel Engineering a general contractor fee, engineering and supervision services fees, and material supply services fees.
+As general contractor of the project, Merkel Engineering also invoiced the Company for charges submitted by other consultants and subcontractors on the project.

-Pursuant to the Related Persons Transaction Policy, Company management informed the Audit Committee of the negotiations prior to hiring Merkel Engineering.
-Management informed the Audit Committee that Merkel Engineering is owned by the brother of Jason Merkel, the Company's executive officer responsible for overseeing distribution operations, an area unrelated to natural gas storage and supply.
+Pursuant to the Related Persons Transaction Policy, Company management informed the Audit Committee of the relation and negotiations prior to hiring Merkel Engineering.
 Neither Company executive Jason Merkel nor any of the employees in the area he supervises were involved in the decision to select or hire Merkel Engineering, and Jason Merkel has no interest in Merkel Engineering.
-Management further informed the Audit Committee that the contract terms were more favorable than those that the Company was able to obtain from arms-length negotiations with another vendor and pricing for materials that is better than the Company could achieve on its own.
+Management further informed the Audit Committee that the contract terms and pricing for materials were more favorable than those the Company would have been able to obtain from arms-length negotiations with another vendor and pricing for materials that is better than the Company could achieve on its own.

 The Audit Committee reviewed the proposed transaction and the information provided by management, as required by the policy, and approved the transaction under the policy in advance of its initiation.
-During 2023, the Company paid Merkel Engineering \$5.6 million related the project, of which \$278,000 was for Merkel Engineering's engineering services, \$588,000 was for Merkel Engineering's general contractor fee, and \$4.7 million was for charges from other project consultants and subcontractors paid by/through the general contractor.
+During 2024, the Company paid Merkel Engineering \$361,000 related to the project, of which \$202,000 was for engineering services, \$17,000 was for the general contractor fee, and \$142,000 was for charges from other project consultants and subcontractors paid by/through the general contractor.
+As previously disclosed, during 2023, the Company paid Merkel Engineering \$5.6 million related to the project, consisting of \$278,000 for engineering services, \$588,000 for general contractor fees, and \$4.7 million for charges from other project consultants and subcontractors.
 The Company also paid Merkel Engineering \$43,000 for other unrelated projects in 2023.
 Pursuant to the policy, the Audit Committee continues to receive updates from management concerning this ongoing transaction.